rgbkrk/is-this-your-pipe/README.md

 Submit a PR against a repo that uses Jenkins as part of a CI/CD workflow.

+### Bonus mode

+Statistics from registering egg on PyPI.

 ## Moral of the story:

 *Don't assume trust with your build pipeline.*